Petro Georgiou: Early life

-Born in Greece, Georgiou was educated at Melbourne University.
+Born on 30 November 1947 in Corfu, Greece, Georgiou was educated at Melbourne University.
 He was a senior tutor in politics at La Trobe University 1970–73, Senior Adviser to Prime Minister Malcolm Fraser 1975–79, Secretary of the Ethnic Television Review Panel 1979–80, Director of the Australian Institute of Multicultural Affairs 1980–85, Senior Adviser to the Leader of the Opposition, Andrew Peacock, 1985, Director of the Victorian Liberal Policy Unit 1985–89 and State Director of the Victorian Liberal Party 1989–94.
-Georgiou battled Opposition leader John Hewson to exempt food from the 15%GST he proposed at the Federal election in 1993 which the Liberals lost and more than likely would've lost more had Georgiou's suggestion not been taken.
+Georgiou battled Opposition leader John Hewson to exempt food from the 15% GST he proposed at the federal election in 1993 which the Liberals were defeated at.
+Had Georgiou's suggestion not been taken the defeat would have been greater for the Coalition.
 Georgiou would later work for Hewson as his chief of staff until Hewson was replaced by Alexander Downer following a leadership spill.

 Parliament

 Upon the resignation of former Liberal leader Andrew Peacock, Georgiou was preselected to contest the 1994 Kooyong by-election for the Liberal Party.
-He won the safe Liberal seat on 64 per cent of the two-party vote against the main contender, the Greens.
+He won the safe Liberal seat on 64 percent of the two-party vote against the main contender, the Greens.
 He was only the fourth member for this blue-ribbon non-Labor seat in 72 years.

 In 2005, Georgiou was one of a small number of Liberal parliamentarians who expressed disagreement with the government's policy of mandatory detention for asylum seekers.
 He began speaking out against the policy in June and began drafting a private member's bill aimed at softening the policy.
 On 17 June, Prime Minister John Howard announced a shift in that policy, allowing families in detention with children to enter the community and ensuring that long-term detainees would have their cases reviewed regularly.
 Georgiou was given a large amount of credit for the policy change.

-On 11 August 2006, Georgiou joined Russell Broadbent and Judi Moylan in crossing the floor to vote against the Migration Amendment (Designated Unauthorised Arrivals) Bill, that would force all asylum seekers to be processed offshore.
+On 11 August 2006, Georgiou joined Russell Broadbent and Judi Moylan in crossing the floor to vote against the Migration Amendment (Designated Unauthorised Arrivals) Bill, which would force all asylum seekers to be processed offshore.

 Preselection challenge

 In March 2006, Josh Frydenberg, an investment banker and former political adviser, made known his intention to challenge Georgiou for his seat in an internal Liberal Party preselection.
-This followed another prominent Liberal former Victorian President Michael Kroger's decision not to contest the seat.
-Liberal Deputy Leader Peter Costello endorsed Georgiou and Kroger is believed to have supported him.
+This followed another prominent Liberal former Victorian president Michael Kroger's decision not to contest the seat.
+Liberal deputy leader Peter Costello endorsed Georgiou, and Kroger is believed to have supported him.